dyatsouk/lib/README.md

 classes are located by name at runtime, so adding a new strategy class to ``mafia.strategies`` automatically makes it available to configuration files without further changes.

+### Parameter Optimisation

+The ``mafia.optimization`` package offers helpers for tuning strategy parameters.
+It runs batches of simulations and applies a simple hill-climbing search to discover parameter values that increase the win rate for a chosen role.
+See ``mafia/optimization/README.md`` for usage examples.

 ---
 This framework is intentionally lightweight; its main purpose is to provide a base for